 I have similar reactions to a good number of marketing books and articles.
 I too am uncomfortable with much of what these authors advise.
-Some may be comfortable with the strong sales pitch approach but that has never me nor have I found it necessary to be so.
-In fact I learned that my best marketing is when I can be my natural and authentic self.
+Some may be comfortable with the strong sales pitch approach but that has never been me nor have I found it necessary to be so.
+In fact, I learned that my best marketing is when I can be my natural and authentic self.
 (For more on being authentic in our therapy read: “Authenticity: The real me vs the office me.”)

-Our #1 favorite: Good case consultation
+Our #1: Good case consultation

 Tracy Todd, the current Executive Director of the American Association for Marriage and Family Therapy writes,